githubtraining/training-manual/docs/02_getting_started.md

 A repository is the most basic element of GitHub.
 It is easiest to imagine as a project's folder.
 However, unlike an ordinary folder on your laptop, a GitHub repository offers simple yet powerful tools for collaborating with others.

-A repository contains all of the project files (including documentation), and stores each file's revision history.
+A repository contains all the project files (including documentation), and stores each file's revision history.
 Whether you are just curious or you are a major contributor, knowing your way around a repository is essential!

 ![GitHub Repositories](./img/repository-intro.png)